Larissa: Ottoman period

 Larissa was conquered by the Ottoman Empire in 1386/87 and again in the 1390s, but only came under permanent Ottoman control in 1423, by Turahan Bey.
 Under the Ottoman rule, the city was known as Yeni-şehir i-Fenari, "new citadel".
 As the chief town and military base of Ottoman Thessaly, Larissa was a predominantly Muslim city.
 In 1521 (Hijri 927) the town had 693 Muslim and 75 Christian households; according to Gökbilgin (1956), it also included Albanian and Jewish communities.
 During Ottoman rule the administration of the Metropolis of Larissa was transferred to nearby Trikala where it remained until 1734, when Metropolitan Iakovos II returned the see from Trikala to Larissa and established the present-day metropolis of Larissa and Tyrnavos.

 The town was noted for its trade fair in the 17th and 18th centuries, while the seat of the pasha of Thessaly was also transferred there in 1770.
 Larissa was the headquarters of Hursid Pasha during the Greek War of Independence.
-It was also renowned for its mosques (four of which were still in use in the late 19th century) and its Muslim cemeteries.
+It was also renowned for its mosques, medrese, and bedestens.
+However, many of these buildings were destroyed in a fire in 1882 and others were demolished.
+Larissa had twenty-seven or twenty-eight mosques in 1880, while at the beginning of twentieth century, probably only nine were still standing.
+Eight were likely demolished in the twentieth century leaving only the Yeni Mosque.

 The city remained a part of the Ottoman Empire until Thessaly became part of the independent Kingdom of Greece in 1881, except for a period when Ottoman forces re-occupied it during the Greco-Turkish War of 1897.
 In the late 19th century, there was still a small village on the outskirts of the town inhabited by Africans from Sudan, a curious remnant of the forces collected by Ali Pasha.

 In the 19th century, the town produced leather, cotton, silk and tobacco.
 Fevers and agues were prevalent owing to bad drainage and the overflowing of the river; and the death rate was higher than the birth rate.